Maverick City Music: History

-Maverick City Music was launched in 2018, After hosting seventeen songwriting camps which brought together over one hundred Christian artists and songwriters the result was the creation of over one hundred songs and a label was started.
-Tony Brown and Jonathan Jay intended to create space for diversity by including creatives who are often marginalized such as black people and women who are CCM singers and songwriters, and bringing attention to their voices and ability.
+Maverick City Music was launched in 2018 when 17 songwriting camps brought together over 100 Christian artists and songwriters, resulting in the creation of over 100 songs and a label.
+Tony Brown and Jonathan Jay, who were writing for the gospel music group “Housefires” at the time, intended to create space for diversity by including creatives who are often marginalized such as black people and women who are CCM singers and songwriters, and bringing attention to their voices and ability.
 Maverick City Music released their first extended play, Maverick City, Vol. 1, on July 29, 2019.
 The EP debuted on Billboard's Top Gospel Albums Chart at number ten.
 On November 12, 2019, Maverick City Music released their follow-up EP, Maverick City, Vol. 2.
 The release debuted at number 35 on Billboards Top Christian Albums Chart.

 On April 17, 2020, Maverick City Music released their debut album, Maverick City Vol. 3 Part 1, independently.
 In the United States, the album debuted at number six on Top Christian Albums and number two on Top Gospel Albums charts.
 Maverick City, Vol. 3 Part 1 also debuted at number 15 on the Official Christian and Gospel Albums Chart in the United Kingdom.
 On July 27, 2020, Maverick City Music announced that the song "Man of Your Word" which features Chandler Moore and KJ Scriven, would impact Christian radio stations on August 21, 2020, being their debut radio single.
-"Man of Your Word" peaked at number 18 on the Hot Christian Songs chart, and spent a total of twenty-six non-consecutive weeks on the chart.
+"Man of Your Word" peaked at number 18 on the Hot Christian Songs chart, and spent a total of 26 non-consecutive weeks on the chart.
 Maverick City Music garnered two nominations for the 2020 GMA Dove Awards, with "Promises" being nominated in the Gospel Worship Recorded Song of the Year award and Maverick City Vol. 3 Part 1 being nominated in the Gospel Worship Album of the Year award.

 On October 9, 2020, the collective released their second studio album, Maverick City, Vol. 3 Pt.
 2. The album debuted at number four on Top Christian Albums and number two on Top Gospel Albums charts in the United States.
 Maverick City, Vol. 3 Pt.
-2 also debuted at number eight on the Official Christian and Gospel Albums Chart in the United Kingdom.
+2 also debuted at number 8 on the Official Christian and Gospel Albums Chart in the United Kingdom.
 Maverick City Music and Upperroom released their first collaborative extended play titled You Hold It All Together, on November 20, 2020.
-You Hold It All Together debuted at number twenty on Top Christian Albums and number two on Top Gospel Albums charts in the United States.
+You Hold It All Together debuted at number 20 on Top Christian Albums and number two on Top Gospel Albums charts in the United States.
 Maverick City Music released a holiday-themed extended play titled Maverick City Christmas a week later, on November 27, 2020.
 Maverick City Christmas debuted at number four on Top Gospel Albums charts in the United States.